Principles for Gun Violence Prevention

 The gun violence epidemic is both a public health crisis and a troubling reflection on our country’s spiritual state.

 Gun violence in the U.S. is so common that it rarely makes the news.
-As a nation, we have seemingly accepted that ordinary activities – going to a concert, a nightclub, a school – carry the risk of violent death.
+As a nation, we have seemingly accepted that ordinary activities – going to a house of worship, a nightclub, a school – carry the risk of violent death.

 But this level of gun violence is not inevitable.
 Policymakers' failure to pass common sense, responsible legislation contributes to appalling rates of gun violence in the United States.